spesml/spesml.github.io/3_Plugin/10_expressions.md

 ## Operators

 Operators perform operations on their operands.
+Operators define the number and type of their arguments, as well as their return type.
+Any non type- correct use of an operator or non-resolvable reference will lead to validation failured.

+`switchPos == POS.OFF` will raise a validation error because the reference to `switchPosition` is spelled incorrectly.

+`switchPosition == DIRECTION.UP` will raise a validation error because the types of left and right hand side are not compatible.

 Operators evaluate in a specific order that is determined by their precedence and associativity.
 The operator with the higher precedence evaluates first.
 For example, multiplication has higher precedence than addition.

 `1 + 2 * 3` evaluates as `1 + (2 * 3)` which is `7`.